semver/semver/semver.md

 As a solution to this problem, I propose a simple set of rules and requirements that dictate how version numbers are assigned and incremented.
+These rules are based on but not necessarily limited to pre-existing widespread common practices in use in both closed and open-source software.
 For this system to work, you first need to declare a public API.
 This may consist of documentation or be enforced by the code itself.
 Regardless, it is important that this API be clear and precise.
 Once you identify your public